World Marathon Majors: Six star finishers

-Six star finishers are marathoners who have completed six of the World Marathon Majors (without including Sydney).
-In 2016 following the Tokyo Marathon a Six Star Finisher Medal was introduced.
+Six star finishers are marathoners who have completed the first six races (by join date) in the World Marathon Majors (Berlin, Boston, Chicago, London, New York, Tokyo).
+The Six Star Finisher Medal was introduced in 2016 following the addition of Tokyo to WMM.
 In July 2018 a "Reach for the Stars" campaign was launched wherein a runner could claim a star for each WMM race completed.
 The system allows runners to create a profile, search for their ‘stars’ and add them to their page.

+After the addition of Sydney (2024) and Cape Town (2026) to WMM, the Six Star medal remained in place for the original six races only.
+Pending the potential addition of Shanghai to WMM, Abbott World Marathon Majors announced that they would create a new Nine Star medal for the expanded race series.

-Following the TCS London Marathon in April, 2025, the verified total of Six Star Finishers was 22,480 from 139 total nations.
+As of the completion of the London Marathon in April 2025, 22,480 runners from 139 nations had become Six Star Finishers.